jakim929/aa-playground/NOTES.md

 # notes: some gotchas along the way

+goal is to get bundlers / paymasters working on a local devnet on anvil.

 ## SenderCreator deployment
 `SenderCreator` is initialized when constructing `EntryPoint`, so just doing `vm.etch` with the `EntryPoint` bytecode is insufficient.
 Need to etch bytecode into the expected location of `SenderCreator`